Opportunity class practice tests

 PDF copies of the practice tests

-The PDF practice tests below are from older paper-based versions of the test, so they do not reflect the current test format.
+The PDF practice tests below are from older paper-based versions of the test.
+So they do not reflect the current test format.

 All tests are now completed on computers.
+To experience the current test format, go to the online computer-based practice tests.

-Copies of the online computer-based practice tests, answers and the explanation of answers are also available in PDF format below.
 You can download and print the PDF versions of each test section.

 Copyright in the sample tests and related materials on this webpage is owned by Cambridge University Press & Assessment.
 The sample practice tests and related materials may contain copyrighted content owned by third parties.
 For clarity, the Creative Commons Attribution 4.0 International (CC BY 4.0) licence does not apply to the sample tests, related materials and third party content.
 You may only download, display, reproduce or use these materials (or any part of them) for your personal or non-commercial use.
 For any other use not expressly indicated, prior written permission must be obtained from NSW Department of Education and Cambridge University Press & Assessment.